James O'Keefe: Football team executive (2024)

+Joseph Schnitt secret recording about the Epstein files (2025)

+On September 4, 2025, O'Keefe posted a secret recording with DOJ acting Deputy Chief of Special Operations Joseph Schnitt.
+In the recording, Schnitt acknowledges the existence of the Epstein files, saying there are "thousands and thousands of pages of files" and that "They'll redact every Republican or conservative person in those files, leave all the liberal, Democratic people in those files".
+Schnitt stated that Ghislaine Maxwell was "transferred to a minimum-security prison too recently, which is against [Federal Bureau of Prisons] policy because she's a convicted sex offender" and that "They're offering her something to keep her mouth shut".
+He also described Pam Bondi as "a yes person" and that she "wants whatever Trump wants".

+In response to the recording, Schnitt stated that he had no idea he was being recorded, and said he met the undercover O'Keefe reporter on Hinge.
+He said his comments were based on what he "learned in the media" and not from the DOJ.
+In response, the DOJ asserted Schnitt's statements were false, saying that "Joseph Schnitt had no role in the Department's internal review of Epstein materials" and posted an iPhone screenshot of an email Schnitt sent to his superiors describing the recordings as happening over two dates in August 2025.

 Reception

 Project Veritas uses methods not employed by reputable journalists, including misrepresenting its operatives' identities.
 O'Keefe refers to himself as a "guerrilla journalist".
 Such methods have stirred debate about what it means to be a journalist and what constitutes good journalistic practice, especially with respect to undercover work.

 Tim Kenneally and Daniel Frankel reporting for TheWrap in 2011 noted that some of O'Keefe's supporters referred to him as the right wing's answer to a long line of left-leaning "hybrid troublemakers who get put on the cover of Rolling Stone, like Paul Krassner and Abbie Hoffman".
 In that same 2011 report, Marty Kaplan, director of the Norman Lear Center at the University of Southern California's Annenberg School for Communication and Journalism, was quoted as saying:

 In reporting on allegations that O'Keefe had attempted in 2010 to tamper with United States Senator Mary Landrieu's office phone system, Jim Rutenberg and Campbell Robertson of the New York Times posited that O'Keefe practiced a kind of "gonzo journalism" and his tactic is to "caricature the political and social values of his enemies by carrying them to outlandish extremes."